What is automatic enrolment?

 With automatic enrolment your employer sets up a workplace pension scheme and enrols you in it.

 You automatically make contributions to this pension, so does the government and your employer.
-This money builds up in your personal pension pot and you can spend it when you retire, or any time after you reach 55 (or age 57 from 2028).
+This money builds up in your personal pension pot and you can spend it when you retire, or any time after you reach 55 (the government proposes to increase this to age 57 from 2028).

 Most employed people are automatically enrolled into a workplace pension, but not everyone.